Nay_ho_tze's Medicine Musings

 i feigned interest in NDN tchotchkes on the shelves by the dutch door,

-but apparently my curiosity about what lay beyond was more evident than my interest in gift items
+but apparently my curiosity about what lay beyond was more evident

 because it was then that the Princess spoke again.